shakahl/go-schemaless/README.md

 	* SQLite (the 'fs' and 'memory' storages are just file and memory SQLite backends)

-For potentially serious usage:
+For more serious testing and usage:

 	* MySQL

 	* Postgres

-ADDING SUPPORT FOR ADDITIONAL DATABASES / STORAGES

-I will be more than happy to accept well-tested, high-quality implementations for other potential storage backends.
-If you need support for something (but don't see it here) then please file an issue to open discussion up.
-PRs welcome.

 SETTING UP FOR DEVELOPMENT AND RUNNING TESTS

-1. Install MySQL and postgres
+1. Install MySQL and Postgres

 2. Setup users on MySQL and Postgres